rmorshea/pybooster/docs/src/concepts.md

 You can use a single provider to supply multiple dependencies by narrowing the return type if it's a base class, union, `Any`, or includes a `TypeVar`.
-This is done using square brackets to annotate the exact concrete type that the provider will supply before activating its [scope](#scoping-providers).
-So, in the case you have a provider that loads json data from a file you could annotate its return type as `Any` but narrow the type to `ConfigDict` before entering its scope.
+This is done using square brackets to annotate the exact concrete type that the provider will supply when solving.
+So, in the case you have a provider that loads json data from a file you could annotate its return type as `Any` but narrow the type to `ConfigDict` before declaring a
+solution:

 ```python
 import json